Error Bounds for Physics-Informed Neural Networks in Fokker-Planck PDEs: Experiment

 \section{Experiment}

 We demonstrate our proposed error bound approach via several numerical experiments.
 First, we illustrate a synthetic second-order error bound on a simple linear system.
 Then, we present our main applications of the first-order error bound for non-trivial systems including nonlinear, chaotic, and high dimensional SDEs.
 The details of these systems are provided in Appendix~\ref{appendix:system}.
 For all the experiments, fully connected neural networks are used for both $\hat{p}(x,t)$ and $\hat{e}_1(x,t)$.
-All the results are summarized in Table~\ref{tab:main_result}.
-The code implemented in Python is provided in the supplementary material, and all the experiments are conducted on a MacBook Pro with Apple M2 processor and 24GB RAM.
+Throughout all experiments, we employ a fixed weighting scheme for training (see Appendix \ref{appendix:train_and_results}).
+More sophisticated weight-tuning strategies (e.g., \citet{basir2023adaptive} and references therein) have been shown to enhance PINN accuracy and could further improve the results reported here.
+The code implemented in Python and Pytorch is available on GitHub \citep{PINN_Error:github}.
+All the experiments are conducted on a MacBook Pro with Apple M2 processor and 24GB RAM.